-- Create a Sponsor account in the Petitions Portal (multiple initiatives may be filed under one sponsor account). - Upload a scanned copy of your signed affidavit in PDF format for the proposed Initiative (electronic signatures are not allowed).
-Once an account is created, the Sponsor can add co-sponsors to the Initiative filing (A scan of their signed affidavit in PDF formatting will be required for each co-sponsor). - Upload a PDF version of the full text of the Initiative. - Pay a five-dollar fee (\$5.00) for an Initiative to the People and pay a one hundred fifty-six-dollar fee (\$156.00) (WAC 434-379-005) for Initiatives to the Legislature (either with Visa or MasterCard online or by submitting a check by mail).
+- Create a Sponsor account in the filing portal (multiple initiatives may be filed under one sponsor account). - Upload a scanned copy of your signed affidavit in PDF format for the proposed Initiative (electronic signatures are not allowed).
+Once an account is created, the Sponsor can add co-sponsors to the Initiative filing (A scan of their signed affidavit in PDF formatting will be required for each co-sponsor). - Upload the full text of the Initiative in PDF format. - Pay the filing fee with either a Visa or MasterCard online or by submitting a check by mail.
+(WAC 434-379-005)

-Note: For online filing, if you need to pay with a check, you can mail your payment to:
+If you need to pay with a check, you can mail your payment to: